 She has published several books, The Horizon of Pictures: From Literature to Film through the Case of Kurosawa Akira’s movies (monograph, HCMC National University Press, 2017), The Narrative of Raindrops (novel, Women’s Publishing House, 2019), Screenwriting Techniques (textbook, HCMC National University Press, 2020) and has written numerous essays published in various academic journals.
 She was also the chief editor for Contemporary Japanese and Vietnamese Cinema: Cultural Exchanges and Influences (The Information and Communication Publishing House, 2019).

-In 2017, she obtained LDC funding from the annual AAS conference to offer a presentation in Toronto, Canada, titled “National identity in conflict: the reconstruction of King Ly Thai To on Vietnamese screens”.
-In March 201, with funding from the Japan Foundation, Dr. Đào Lê Na organised a panel about Asian film adaptations for the AAS conference in Washington D.C..
+In 2017, she obtained LDC funding from the annual AAS conference to offer a presentation in Toronto, Canada, titled “National identity in conflict: the reconstruction of King Ly Thai To on Vietnamese screens.”
+In March 2010, with funding from the Japan Foundation, Dr. Đào Lê Na organized a panel about Asian film adaptations for the AAS conference in Washington D.C.
 In 2019, she was sponsored by ICAS to come to Leiden, Netherlands, to present a topic about landscape and film.
 She was one of 24 young scholars chosen to attend the Summer Research Course in July 2018 and the Winter Research Course in December 2019 in Japan, sponsored by the Japan Foundation.
-She was further celebrated by Danisa Vietnam as one of the most outstanding teachers engaging in community work in 2019 .
+She was further celebrated by Danisa Vietnam as one of the most outstanding teachers engaging in community work in 2019.

 Dr. Đào Lê Na will join Fulbright as an Adjunct Faculty Member in Vietnamese Studies, starting from the 2020-2021 Fall semester.